Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 7. Use binder clips or tape to secure the connector to the edge of the catchment container.
 8. Repeat this process for other gravity bags.
 9. Replace wet gloves and put on a sterile dry pair.
 10. Carefully open the sterivex filter on one end.
-Do not throw away the wrapper, as inside is sterile and will be used later.
+Do not throw away the wrapper, as the inside is sterile and will be used later.
 Label the sterivex with the sampling number.
 11. While holding the gravity bag tubing skyward, twist the sterivex filter into place.
 12. Resecure the tube to the side of the catchment container and point the sterivex into the bucket.
 Avoid crimping the tubing or touching the tip of the sterivex.
 13. Repeat for all samples.